 - Reduce the number of times you wash your hair per week, and make sure all products are washed out fully.

 - Massage the skin on the scalp to release more natural oils and to boost circulation.

-- Use nourishing oils like our scalp oil (coming soon) as a pre-shampoo treatment.
+- Use nourishing oils like our Scalp Oil as a pre-shampoo treatment.

 - This is a hard one to do but try to avoid scratching the scalp even if it is itchy.